tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * In other words, if given an x-value (years of experience) that is not in the data set, the model will predict the corresponding y-value (salary).

-Use the slideshow and recapitulate the linear regression plot below, which we have seen previously:
+Go to the slideshow, [[navigate to Section X]]  and recapitulate the linear regression plot below, which we have seen previously:

   ![Images/error01.png](Images/error01.png)

-* The blue dots are a scatter plot of data points (years of experience vs salary).
+* The blue dots are a scatter plot of data points (years of experience vs. salary).

 * The red line is the best fit line.
 It represents the linear regression model.

-* The distance between each data point and the best fit line is referred to as the error.
+* The distance between each data point and the best fit line is referred to as the **error**.

 Explain that the linear regression model is mathematically constructed to **minimize** the sum of all the errors after they have been squared.